Prion Diseases (Transmissible Spongiform Encephalopathies)

 CSF: Protein and glucose concentration is normal and there is no pleocytosis.
 The most useful CSF markers of CJD are >protein 14-3-3 and Real-Time Quaking-induced Conversion (RT-QuIC).
 14-3-3 is a 30kD protein that plays a role in cell proliferation, differentiation and signal transduction and regulates neurotransmitter synthesis.
 Protein 14-3-3 is also elevated in patients with encephalitis, cerebral infarction, and other conditions, and tau is elevated in Alzheimer’s disease.
 While these tests are nonspecific, elevated 14-3-3 and total tau are consistent with the diagnosis of prion disease.
 Detection of these proteins provides much needed premortem diagnostic tests for CJD.
-They are especially helpful when the differential diagnosis has been narrowed down and more common neurological conditions such as Alzheimer's disease, stroke, HIV encephalitis, etc, have been excluded.
+They are especially helpful when the differential diagnosis has been narrowed down and more common neurological conditions such as Alzheimer's disease, stroke, HIV encephalitis, etc have been excluded.
 Real-time quaking-induced conversion (RT-QuIC) in CSF and brain biopsy is a sensitive and specific test for diagnosis of prion diseases.

 The etiology of sCJD is unknown.
 The story of the vCJD has raised the specter of food contamination as a possible cause, but there is no evidence that sporadic CJD is caused by that mechanism.
 Somatic mutations of PrP can cause sporadic CJD but most sporadic cases show no such mutation.
 However, the PrP gene shows a polymorphism at codon 129 that can code for either Methionine or Valine.
 Most patients with sCJD and iCJD are homozygotes for Methionine.
 In addition to being a risk factor for developing CJD, this polymorphism affects the physicochemical properties of prions and influences the clinical phenotype and pathology of CJD.